May 7, 2023

 Use PDF editor more efficiently

-Here is a list with the most used shortcuts:
+Here are the most useful shortcuts:

-- CTRL-Z (Windows), CMD-Z (MacOS): Undo;
+• CTRL-Z (Windows), CMD-Z (MacOS): Undo

-- CTRL-Y (Windows), CMD-SHIFT-Z (MacOS): Redo;
+• CTRL-Y (Windows), CMD-SHIFT-Z (MacOS): Redo

-- CTRL-A (Windows), CMD-A (MacOS): Select all widgets;
+• CTRL-A (Windows), CMD-A (MacOS): Select all widgets

-- Delete: Delete the selected widget;
+• Delete: Remove the selected widget

-- Arrow Key: Move the selected widgets pixel-by-pixel;
+• Arrow keys: Move selected widgets pixel-by-pixel

-Note: The current Copy, Paste, and Delete operations are applied only when one widget is selected.
+Note: Copy, Paste, and Delete apply only when a single widget is selected.

 November 12, 2018